Should

 Other Cultures Did Not Spank: With Good Results

-There are examples of peoples who used little or no spanking, and yet who had very
+are examples of people who used little or no spanking, and yet who had very

 good results in seeing their children become responsible and well-adjusted